camdowney/neutro/README.md

 # Render
 Render is a ridiculously simple and lightweight way to integrate components into your vanilla JS application.
-No other tools are needed; simply create component functions and return their data in object format.
+No other tools are needed; simply create component functions and render them to HTML.

 ## Example Stateful Component
 ```js